Jump to:

 - Turn oven on to 350 F. Line a half sheet baking sheet (or two quarter sheets) with parchment paper and set aside.

-- In a mixing bowl combine all the ingredients except for the olive oil and combine using your hands until a uniform mixture is achieved.
+- In a mixing bowl combine all the ingredients and mix using your hands until a uniform mixture is achieved.

-- Dip fingers in the 1/3 cup of olive oil and start to form small meatballs (use a 1 tbsp measure to make them uniform in size).
-Place the meatballs onto the sheet pan.
+- Dip fingers in a bit of olive oil and start to form small meatballs ( alternativley use a 1 tablespoon measure to make them uniform in size).
+Place the meatballs onto the prepared sheet pan.

-- Bake for 25 -30 mins (depending on your oven) and let cool down for a minute before brushing with the 2 tbsp olive oil.
+- Bake for 20 - 25 minutes (depending on your oven's strength) and let cool down for a minute before brushing with olive oil (if needed).

 COUSCOUS

-- In a large pan over medium low heat melt 1 tbsp butter and add the pine nuts.
+- In a pan over medium-low heat melt 1 tablespoon butter and add the pine nuts.
 Stir and cook until they turn golden brown.
-Remove from pan and set aside.
+Remove from the pan and set aside.

 - Melt the rest of the butter in the same pan over medium heat.